A selection of recent technical, policy and research work is shown below.

 September 2014.
 The first in-depth review is underway on whether a move by governments around the world to report their spending as a single consolidated set of figures is worth the time and effort.
 The work is being carried out by Durham University research teams commissioned by ACCA.
 READ THE PRESS RELEASE

-September 2014.
-This report reviews the literature on the use of government consolidated accounts across five countries: the UK, Australia, New Zealand, Canada and Sweden.
-READ MORE
+The first of a series of reports, Whole of Government Accounts: Who is Using Them?, reviews the literature on the use of government consolidated accounts across five countries: the UK, Australia, New Zealand, Canada and Sweden.
+READ THE REPORT

-September 2014.
-This joint report from ACCA and IMA suggests ways the finance function can improve current approaches to business partnering.
+The report, Financial Insight: Challenges and Opportunities, suggests ways the finance function can improve current approaches to business partnering.
 It proposes nine pragmatic actions to improve partnering practices anchored in three core component parts: creating the mandate, fixing the information and deploying the talent.
-READ MORE
+READ THE REPORT

 This monthly ezine reviews ACCA's work on the key policy issues of the last month.